hashicorp/terraform-provider-google/website/docs/index.html.markdown

 The provider maintainers will often use the assignee field on an issue to mark who is working on it.

-* An issue assigned to an individual maintainer indicates that maintainer is working on the issue
+* An issue assigned to an individual maintainer indicates that the maintainer is working on the issue
 * An issue assigned to `hashibot` indicates a member of the community has taken on the issue!